 Agriculture is a complex topic, closely intertwined with other important issues, such as climate change, health, and the future of our children.
 As Gijs Schilthuis, Head of Unit at the Directorate-General for Agriculture and Rural Development at the European Commission asserted, “Agricultural policies need to adapt to the current challenges”, as the conventional industrial food production model is one of the main causes of biodiversity loss, water, air pollution, and climate change.
 “We have moved from saying “We need a Common Agricultural Policy”, to “We need a Common Agricultural Policy embedded within a larger food policy”.

-The ongoing discussions at national level about how to design the new CAP in their national contexts would benefit greatly from bringing all relevant actors to the table, including small-scale farmers.
-As Francesco Sottile, member of the board of Slow Food Italy, rightly pointed out “Europe’s jigsaw is one with small and big pieces, all equally important including small-scale farmers with their knowledge, their expertise, and their natural love for agriculture”.
+The ongoing discussions at the national level about how to design the new CAP in their national contexts would benefit greatly from bringing all relevant actors to the table, including small-scale farmers.
+As Francesco Sottile rightly pointed out “Europe’s jigsaw is one with small and big pieces, all equally important including small-scale farmers with their knowledge, their expertise, and their natural love for agriculture”.

 At Slow Food, we believe that agroecology will be key to making the deeply needed transition to sustainable food systems in Europe, and we encourage Member States to embrace this innovative approach when drafting their National Strategic Plans and shaping the future of agriculture in their countries and in Europe.

 Slow Food International Press Office